 Less Than Significant Impact.
-The residence will be located in the middle of the site and will be set back 15 feet from both Vista Superba Drive and Corona Drive.
-The residence will be built into the natural slope.
-Currently, water which falls on the site is absorbed into the ground on-site or because of the topography drains to Corona Drive.
-The proposed residence will slightly modify the existing drainage pattern of the site.
+The project site is located on a hillside and no watercourses run through it.
+Currently, water, which falls on the site, either is absorbed into the ground or drains down to Magnin Drive below, to the south.
+The proposed project will slightly modify the existing drainage pattern of the site, given the expansion of the building pad and creation of the pool pad below.
 The method of discharge associated with the area proposed for development will require the approval of the City Engineer.
-Based on the scope of the proposed project, the project will not substantially alter the natural drainage of the site, and therefore, would not result in substantial increase in runoff.
+Based on the scale of the proposed project, the project will not substantially alter the natural drainage of the site, and therefore, would not result in substantial increase in runoff.
 No significant impacts are anticipated.